palladian1/xv6-annotated/README.md

 ## Roadmap

 I recommend reading the posts in order; I'll assume you've read all the previous posts in any later ones.
-I'll point out any optional sections.
+You can feel free to skip any sections marked as optional though.
 You should have a copy of the xv6 source code in front of you while you read the posts.
-If you want a shorter read, you can read the xv6 book instead; it's a great book, but it doesn't exhaustively analyze every single line of code and it assumes more knowledge of C and x86 architecture than most OSSU students I know have.
+If you want a shorter read, you can read the xv6 book instead; it's a great book, but it doesn't exhaustively analyze every single line of code and it assumes more knowledge of C and x86 architecture than what most [OSSU](https://github.com/ossu/computer-science/) students will have by the time they get to look at xv6.

+### OSTEP Projects

 If you're working through OSTEP, you should start off by doing the [`initial-utilities`](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities)